-Symptom or error FRU or action, in sequence 0177 Bad SVP data, stop POST task- Checksum of the supervisor password in the EEPROM is not correct.
-Replace the system board.
-0183 Bad CRC of Security Settings in EFI Variable.
+Symptom or error FRU or action, in sequence 0177 Bad SVP data, stop POST task- Checksum of the Replace the system board. one of the EFI Variable is not correct.
+O183 Bad CRC of Security Settings in EFI Variable.
 Enter the ThinkPad Setup program. - The checksum of the Security settings in the EFI Variable is not correct.
 Run the ThinkPad Setup program.
 The settings will be corrected automatically.
 Then save the current settings by pressing F10.
 Replace the system board.
 0187 EAIA data access error Replace the system board.
 0188 Invalid RFID Serialization Information Area.
 Replace the system board.
 0189 Invalid RFID Configuration Information Area.
 Replace the system board.
 0190 Critical low-battery error Charge the battery pack.
 Replace the battery pack.
 0191 System Security-Invalid Remote Change requested.
 Run the ThinkPad Setup program, and then save current setting by pressing F10.
 Replace the system board.
-0199 System Security- Security password retry count exceeded.
+0199 System Security - Security password retry count exceeded.
 Run the ThinkPad Setup program.
 The retry count will be reset.
 Then save the current settings by pressing F10.
 Replace the system board.
 0251 System CMOS checksum bad - Default configuration used.
 Charge the coin-cell battery for more than 8 hours by connecting the ac adapter.
 Replace the coin-cell battery and run ThinkPad Setup to reset the time and date.
 0271 Real-Time Clock Error.
 Check Date and Time settings.
 Run ThinkPad Setup to reset the time and date Replace the coin-cell battery and run ThinkPad Setup to reset the time and date.
 1802 Unauthorized network card is plugged in-Power off and remove the network card.
 Remove network card.
 Replace the system board.
+More than one external fingerprint reader are attached.
+Power off and remove all but the reader that you set up within your main operating system.
+Remove all but the reader that you set up for the authentication.
 2000 ThinkVantage Active Protection sensor diagnostics failed.
 Have the computer serviced.
 2100 Detection error on HDD0 (Main HDD) Reseat the hard disk drive.
 Replace the main hard disk drive.
 Replace the system board.
-2102 Detection error on HDD2 (M.2 SATA) Have the M.2 SATA device serviced.
+2101 Detection error on HDD1 (Mini SATA) Reseat the Mini SATA device.
+Replace the mini SATA device.
+Replace the system board.
 2110 Read error on HDD0 (Main HDD) Reseat the hard disk drive.
 Replace the main hard disk drive.
 Replace the system board.
-2112 Read error on HDD2 (M.2 SATA) The M.2 SATA device is not working.
-Have the M.2 SATA device serviced.